Skip to main content

 2. Click the edit pencil on the list page, or open the point and click Edit.

-3. Update the type, documents, or name as needed.
+3. Update the type, attached documents, or the Require identification toggle status.

 Best Practices